How Plastic Pellets Are Made: Process, Equipment & Pelletizing Lines

 - Melt pressure – monitored to detect screen blockage and ensure consistent output

-Single-screw extruders are the standard choice for clean, homogeneous feedstock (washed flakes, uniform film waste).
-Twin-screw extruders are required for mixed materials, compounding applications, glass-fiber reinforcement, or highly contaminated inputs — the twin-screw design provides superior mixing and degassing capability.
+Single-screw extruders are the standard choice for clean, homogeneous feedstock such as washed flakes or uniform film waste.
+Twin-screw extruders are required for mixed materials, compounding applications, glass-fiber reinforcement, or highly contaminated inputs because the twin-screw design provides stronger mixing and degassing capability.

 Stage 4 – Melt Filtration